achristen/Meteobike/QGIS-Analysis/readme.md

 ![Images/QGIS_SampleDEMPoints.png](Images/QGIS_SampleDEMPoints.png)

 Note that the meteobikes already measured elevation (GPS Altitude) that should actually match the elevation data from the DEM - so there is currently no added value of doing this.
 Nevetheless, you can apply this procedure to any raster dataset (slope, catchment area, land cover data).
 There is a whole range of useful terrain analysis tools available in QGIS / SAGA for further analysis.

+## Export Data into R

+For a further statitical analysis, it can be advantageous to export calculated statistics and joined attributes into another high-level programming language such as R.

+To export data from a layer you right-click the corresponding layer and select `Save as...